Ward Park Improvement Scheme

 Background

 Ward Park is a 37-acre urban park in the City of Bangor.
 Originally the site of a brickworks, it was designed by Cheal's Nurseries in 1909 and gifted to the people of Bangor by the Ward family.
 The Park is owned and managed by Ards and North Down Borough Council.
-It provides a key 'green lung' in what is otherwise a built-up urban environment, the park being surrounded by residential properties, a hospital, schools, a college, a public library and sports facilities and enclosed on three sides by roads.
+It provides a key 'green lung' in what is otherwise a built-up urban environment, the Park being surrounded by residential properties, a hospital, schools, a college, a public library and sports facilities and enclosed on three sides by roads.

 One of the Park's main attractions is that it is well-wooded with different varieties of mature, semi-mature and young trees including popular large willows.
 It is accessible to all ages and widely used by children going to and from school, by dog walkers, by families attending the play park and feeding the ducks, by residents and visitors enjoying free summer events, by sports groups including Park Run and NDCC and by many who simply want to enjoy some fresh air in beautiful surroundings.